muchdogesec/txt2stix/docs/stix-mapping.md

 Depending on the value set by user, the generated STIX objects will contain a `marking-definition--` reference in the `object_marking_refs` field to the corresponding TLP level.

+### Admiralty Code SMOs

+Users can optionally set `admiralty_source_reliability` (`A` through `F`) and `admiralty_information_credibility` (`1` through `6`).
+Each value maps to a separate Admiralty Marking Definition so the two dimensions can be filtered independently.

+Selected Admiralty markings are applied to the Report and to report-specific objects whose markings are inherited from that Report, including Indicators, Relationships, and Attack Flow objects.
+Reusable and remotely retrieved objects retain their own markings.
+If an option is omitted, no marking for that dimension is assigned.
+Admiralty information credibility does not change the Report's `confidence` property.

 ### Marking definitions

 All objects created by txt2stix also have a standard marking definition in the `object_marking_refs` property.